feltus/normal_tumor_transcriptome_transition_lab/README.md

 What is the TCGA project?

 # Gene Expression Matrix Preprocessing
 Any normalized gene expression matrix (GEM) that contains RNAseq data for two groups should work.
-Here is a repository to obtain and preprocess several co-normalized GTEX_NORMAL, TCGA_NORMAL, and TCGA_TUMOR GEMs [gembuld(https://github.com/feltus/gembuild)].
-This Workflow will prepare a series of normal (GTEX) and tunor (TCGA) co-normalized gene expression matrices (GEMs) from Wang et al (https://pubmed.ncbi.nlm.nih.gov/29664468/).
+Here is a repository to obtain and preprocess several co-normalized GTEX_NORMAL, TCGA_NORMAL, and TCGA_TUMOR GEMs [gembuld](https://github.com/feltus/gembuild).
+This workflow will prepare a series of normal (GTEX) and tunor (TCGA) co-normalized gene expression matrices (GEMs) from Wang et al (https://pubmed.ncbi.nlm.nih.gov/29664468/).
 GEMs for comparable groups (e.g. NORMAL_GTEX_BREAST,TCGA_TUMOR_BRCA) will be mixed and separated into train and test GEMs for AI/ML applications.
 The steps in this process are as follows:

 ```
 Download GEMs